rwxrob/notes/❤️ 179 bpm Max HR at 57.md

 Tadej Pogačar says "fatigued" zone 2 HR for him is 140-145 with a max HR of 200-213 which means he considers zone 2 upper around 75%.
 By the way, Tadej finds HR more reliable than power, which surprised me:

-> "I could to by heart rate only but it is good to compare it with power as well."
+> "I could go by heart rate only but it is good to compare it with power as well."

-I really love this because power meters are really all over the place and are so spendy I hate recommending them to people.
-Just a good HR chest strap is all most people need to radically increase their fitness—yes even with HR drift and such, that's Tadej saying that, not me.